 By Valerie Albarda

-When your project calls for versatility that glue or screws can’t offer, adhesive tape is the perfect choice.
+When your project calls for versatility that glue or screws don’t offer, adhesive tape is the perfect choice.
 Tape is convenient, easy to store and it’s something that most people already have around the house.
-Learn more about the various types below.
+Learn more about the various types of tape below.

 A person pulling blue painters tape off a baseboard.